LukeGrahamLandry/franca/examples/circuit/README.md

 ## tc is INCOMPLETE

 - not all components are implemented / have pin positions transcribed
   - also missing: 64 bit mul high, add overflow.
+8/16 arithmetic shift wrong.
 - devices
-  - missing: network, hard disk, 7-segment, dot matrix,
+  - missing: network, hdd, sprite display, sound
   - console: wrong font. data size 16/32? colour with data size 8?
   - keyboard: character mode param. click to focus instead of a keybind.
+  - ram: 128/256 bit, duel load
+  - display: rotation
+- need to position the displays correctly because they can be tiled
 - the way i represent unpowered (hi-z) wires is sketchy
   - need to do it for disable pins of decode3/register/ram?
   - ram needs to not write if an input is unpowered? (rn only does that for fully disconnected)